FortiGate

 Step 3: Configure automation-stitch.

-Combine step 1 and step 2 settings to create one automation configuration.
+Combine the settings from steps 1 and 2 to create a single automation configuration.

 config system automation-stitch